kpiatti/portfolioSite/content/en/post/creditone_project.md

 &nbsp;
-## Credit Default analysis
+## Credit Default Analysis
-In this section I perform statistical tests to determine whether any of the dependent variables are related to whether or not customers in the sample default on their loans (DEFUALT).
+In this section I examine whether there is a meaningful relationship between any of the dependent variables--demographic, account, billing, & payment variables--and whether or not a customer has defaulted on their loans.
 <!--
 ```python
 #obtain correlation co-efficients for all features and target